InnoDB Plugin Notes

 This was due to a step in the MSI installer that could fail to execute correctly on some environments.
 (Bug #45418)

-Creating a new instance after previously removing an instance would fail to complete the installation properly because the security settings could not be applied correctly.
+Creating a new instance after previously removing an instance failed to complete the installation properly because the security settings could not be applied correctly.
 (Bug #44428)

 During installation on Windows, the MySQL Instance Configuration Wizard window could be opened at a size too small to be usable.
 (Bug #38723)